 Margining is performed in two steps: the first checks the validity of the voltage stored on digital 1 cells, and the second checks the voltage stored on digital 0 cells.
-It is important to perform both steps to ensure that issues do not occur.
+It is important to perform both steps to ensure issues do not occur.

 To perform margining, a value of 0b0001 must be written to the SPECIAL field of the CTRL register.
 This reduces the internal threshold value.
 Once this value is written, an EEPROM read uses this lower threshold when reading EEPROM values.
 Perform a read on all EEPROM registers that are being tested, and confirm they read correctly.
-If a stored voltage is marginal to the typical operating threshold, the value appears as a 1 when it should be a 0.
+If a stored voltage is marginal to the typical operating threshold, it appears as a 1 when the value should be 0.

-Repeat this test with the value of 0b0010 in the SPECIAL register to raise the threshold value to greater than the typical operation level.
+Repeat this test with the value of 0b0010 in the SPECIAL register to raise the threshold value to greater than typical operation.
 Again, read all EEPROM registers being tested.
 In this test, any stored high voltage that is marginal to the typical threshold appears as a 0 when the value should be 1.

-If, during either test, a bit is read incorrectly, perform another EEPROM write of the desired values to the register, and retest the margins.
+If, during either test, a bit is read incorrectly, perform another EEPROM write of the desired values to the register and retest the margins.

-Unlike other values in the SPECIAL field, these values persist and can be read to confirm the write is successful.
+Unlike other values in the SPECIAL field, these values persist and can be read to confirm the write was successful.
 As a result, the SPECIAL register must be cleared (or power cycled) to return the threshold value to its typical level.

-In Figure 30, V{NOM(H)} represents the nominal voltage pro-

-grammed into EEPROM cells containing a 1, and $V{NOM(L)}$ represents the nominal voltage programmed into EEPROM cells containing a 0.
+In Figure 37, $V{NOM(H)}$ represents the nominal voltage programmed into EEPROM cells containing a 1, and $V{NOM(L)}$ represents the nominal voltage programmed into EEPROM cells containing a 0.
 The red and blue lines represent the actual voltage levels in the programmed cells for 1 and 0 values respectively.
-As can be observed, at time 0 when the margin test is run, both high and low levels still appear to be the correct value when the threshold is moved to the margin testing levels.
+As can be observed, at time 0 when the margin test is run, both the high and low levels still appear to be the correct value when the threshold is moved to the margin testing levels.

-Figure 30: Example of Passing Programming Voltages
+Figure 37: Example of Passing Programming Voltages

-In Figure 31, the high and low voltage levels at the time of programming are further from their target.
-The drift over time results in these values crossing V{THRESH} and becoming corrupted.
-At time 0 when the margin test is run, these values fail and are reported as errors to be reprogrammed.
+In Figure 38, the high and low voltage levels at the time of programming are further from their target.
+The drift over time results in these value crossing $V{THRESH}$ and becoming corrupted.
+At time 0 when the margin test is run, these values fail, and are reported as errors to be reprogrammed.

-Figure 31: Example of Failing Programming Voltages
+Figure 38: Example of Failing Programming Voltages